chrisjshull/minesweeper/log.md

 - Have the sourcemaps show post-Babel code
 - Gulp serve/watch should not exit on error
 - flagging
+- use new property syntax (currently stage2 in babel, confuses eslint)

 more able miny framework